chamjinJoo/AI502_Project_Diffusion/README.md

 - `diffusers.DDIMScheduler`: https://huggingface.co/docs/diffusers/api/schedulers/ddim

-The current default follows the job 103 setting: an MDM-inspired Transformer denoiser trained with a rectified-flow objective in the same fixed 65D tracking-reference space.
-Older DDIM epsilon-prediction code paths are still kept for experiments, but the default config is rectified-flow based.
+The current default is an MDM-inspired Transformer denoiser trained with a rectified-flow objective in the same fixed 65D tracking-reference space.

 The denoiser still predicts a future chunk-shaped tensor from noisy future tokens and motion history: